 We need to allow people around the world the space to confront their own problems, and to stop making them worse through Prison Imperialism and the militaristic foreign policy it accompanies.

 So how are we going to do that?
 For one, we can give our support to groups that fight for political prisoners and against all US militarization.
-Since 2009, AfGJ has had an ongoing campaign with Lazos de Dignidad to campaign to close La Tramacúa, and, until it is closed, to improve conditions and set free the political prisoners.
+Since 2009, AfGJ has had an ongoing campaign with Lazos de Dignidad to close La Tramacúa, and, until it is closed, to improve conditions and set free the political prisoners.
 They had been attempting to stop all the abuses there for years, and by 2015, it wasn’t getting any better.
 So in 2015, AfGJ partnered on an international campaign to close the prison.
-In January 2016, a Colombian government commission examined the conditions inside the prison and ordered that it be closed.
+As a result, in both 2012 and 2016, Colombian government commissions examined the conditions inside the prison, and Colombia’s Constitutional Court ordered that it be closed.
 We saw this as a success since it called attention to the issue, but unfortunately La Tramacua remains open.
 Our campaign has also had important successes in getting medical attention for some prisoners, helping secure the release of some political prisoners, and increasing the access to water from around 10 minutes a day to 20.

 Beyond supporting human rights groups in other countries, a global abolitionist stance needs to be a part of the progressive agenda here in the US.
 We need to end the “War on Drugs” and the “War on Terror” here and everywhere in the world we wage it.